Diversity, Equity and Action

 “In their local, year-long SEED seminars, SEED leaders and colleagues use their own experiences and those of their students and children to widen and deepen . . . curricula and make communities more inclusive.” — Seeking Educational Equity and Diversity

-Recently, we launched a Seeking Educational Equity and Diversity (SEED) group for Miquon staff, led by one staff member who attended a week-long, in-depth SEED training.
+Currently, we are employing a Seeking Educational Equity and Diversity (SEED) group for Miquon staff, led by one staff member who attended a week-long, in-depth SEED training.
 The function of the group is to extend the SEED training to Miquon staff, as well as provide an opportunity to come together on a monthly basis to talk about issues surrounding diversity, equity, and action.
-This work then impacts classroom discussions, curriculum development, and educational activities across the grade levels at Miquon.
+This work impacts classroom discussions, curriculum development, and educational activities across the grade levels at Miquon.

 Other Staff Work